alex-straw/dex-assignment/README.md

-## DEX Overview

-+ Deployed to Rinkeby with address: "0x49d6A493767dE142A8181cb5E2C58D597477de21"

 # Overview

-The Dex.sol contract inherits methods from the ERC20 contract and has the parameters:
+The Dex.sol contract inherits methods from the ERC20 contract with parameters:
   + Name: TestTokenDex
   + Symbol: TTD
   + Decimals: 2
   + Total Supply: 500000000000000 (Initially all held by the contract)

-# How it works
+## How it works

 + The TTD token can be purchased through the contract by sending wei to the buyToken function.
 When buyToken is called, half of the sent wei is transferred to the owner of the contract (which is automatically set to be the deployer of the contract).